-Instead, you must worship Christ as Lord of your life.
 And if someone asks about your hope as a believer, always be ready to explain it.
 But do this in a gentle and respectful way.
 Keep your conscience clear.
 Then if people speak against you, they will be ashamed when they see what a good life you live because you belong to Christ.
-[1 Peter 3:15-16 (NLT)]
+[1 Peter 3:15b-16 (NLT)]

-I used to wonder how I would answer someone if they wanted to know the source of my hope.
-I then remembered the old joke about a little boy who asks his father where he came from.
-The dad hems and haws and struggles with a rather long-winded explanation of the birds and bees appropriate for a child his son’s age.
-When done, the little boy quizzically looks at his father and says, “I was just wondering since Billy says he’s from Baltimore.”
+I used to wonder how I would answer someone if they wanted to know the reason for my faith or the source of my hope.
+Should I keep religious tracts in my purse or a couple of pertinent Bible verses handy?
+I then remembered an old joke about the little boy who asked his father where he came from.
+The dad hemmed and hawed as he struggled with a rather long-winded and confusing explanation of the birds and bees.
+When done, the little boy looked at his father quizzically and said, “I was just wondering since Billy says he’s from Baltimore.”
 As the father learned, sometimes the simplest answer is the best one.
-My hope comes from Jesus, from trusting God’s promises, and from my conviction that God’s plans for me are for good and not disaster.
+If ever asked, the only explanation I’d need is that my hope comes from Jesus, from trusting in God’s promises, and from my conviction that God’s plans for me are for good and not disaster.
 Moreover, if and when such a question arises, I’m sure the Holy Spirit will be there to put His words in my mouth.